MicrosoftDocs/sql-docs/docs/linux/sql-server-ha-linux-basics.md

 # SQL Server availability basics for Linux deployments

 Starting with SQL Server 2017, SQL Server is supported on both Linux and Windows Server.
 As with any Windows Server-based SQL Server deployment, SQL Server databases and instances need to be highly available under Linux.
-This paper will cover the technical aspects of planning and deploying highly available Linux-based SQL Server databases and instances as well as cover some of the differences with Windows Server-based installations.
-Because SQL Server may be new for Linux professionals, and Linux may be new for SQL Server professionals, this paper at times will introduce concepts that may be familiar to some and unfamiliar to others.
+This paper covers the technical aspects of planning and deploying highly available Linux-based SQL Server databases and instances as well as some of the differences from Windows Server-based installations.
+Because SQL Server may be new for Linux professionals, and Linux may be new for SQL Server professionals, this paper at times introduces concepts that may be familiar to some and unfamiliar to others.

 ## SQL Server availability options for Linux deployments
 Besides backup and restore, the same three availability features are available on Linux as for Windows Server-based deployments: